Ridge Prairie

 At the beginning of the third growing season, a large amount cool season grasses, primarily smooth brome, had developed.
 Since there were no prairie (warm season) plants up yet, the whole prairie was sprayed with glyphosate by the local agricultural cooperative (see photo below).
 This spraying was very effective.
 However, prairie plants had not developed yet when the spraying was done so that they were unaffected.
 (Unit 21, to the right, had been burned the day before the spraying was carried out.)

 Despite the extensive control of bird’s foot trefoil in the first and second growing seasons, there was still a major infestation in the third growing season.
 Because most of the plants were well separated from the “good” plants, herbicide was used to control the trefoil.
 The herbicide of choice was clopryalid (trade name Transline), which is active against all broadleaved species but is especially effective against legumes.
 It took one person a whole day to seek out and spray all the bird’s foot trefoil plants.
-The spraying was very effective, and hopefully we will have less problems with this nasty plant in subsequent years.
+The spraying was very effective, and greatly reduced the amount of this nasty plant.

 Patches of bird's foot trefoil in the Ridge Prairie.
 Because all of the cool-season grass had been killed by the earlier spraying, these patches were easy to spot.
 All were sprayed with clopyralid (Transline).